lineality/parkinsons_resources/README.md

 - uppercut (1), standard non-contact-boxing motion
 - uppercut (2), standard non-contact-boxing motion

-#### Note: The non-contact boxing may also help to balance your back and reduce back pain.

 # Buddy & Checklist
 - Keeping track of your activities and having a partner or buddy can help regular exercise and fitness.
 For some more than others, it may be advisably safer to have assistance, especially if falling presents any risk.
 And since a standard part of Parkinsons is needing to re-train the brain to understand where the body is and what it is doing (the actual body contracts and quiets while the brain thinks motions remain normal), having a buddy or trainer to give feedback can be vital.